 Unfortunately, these changes can cost time and money.
 In some cases, the business may never feel like it’s truly yours, because you didn’t start it.
 If you worry that this could be a possibility, you might be better off waiting until you’re able to start your own company.

-Conclusion: There Are Many Benefits, But Also Some Drawbacks
+Conclusion: There Are Many Benefits to Buying an Existing Business, But Also Some Drawbacks

 There are many pros and cons to buying an existing business.
-Whether you should do so will depend heavily on your situation, financing options, and the business’s industry, to name a few examples.
+Whether you should do so will depend heavily on your situation, financing options, and the type of business, to name a few examples.
 We suggest taking time to consider all your options prior to making a permanent decision, so that your business venture is a rewarding one!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.